 This student chose to design and conduct a project-based learning experience about Syrian refugees.
 She wrote the driving question for her project, decided to create an interactive, animated timeline to demonstrate the events that led up to the crisis, organized and executed a pie fundraiser to raise money for the cause, and distributed her timeline and marketing materials to neighboring community members to raise awareness and raise some money.
 All her choices.

+Experiential learning is.....wait.
 What is experiential learning?
-What is experiential learning in a classroom, and what does that look like?
-How is experiential learning defined?
-What is experiential learning theory?
-What are some experiential learning example?
+What are the characteristics of experiential learning?
+What does experiential learning look like in a classroom?
+What are examples of experiential learning?
+What are experiential learning activities?
 Why is experiential learning important and what are the benefits?
 I get these questions a lot.

 Most of the inquiries that I get from educators, however, are about how experiential learning can be worked into K12 curriculum.
 The good news is that it's a great learning tool for people of all learning environments, backgrounds, skill levels, and interests, and it's fairly easy to implement if you know the essential components.